Drive to the Namib Desert

 This morning you will have an early wake-up call followed by a scrumptious breakfast.
-Then it's off to explore the Namib-Naukluft National park, entering through the Sesriem Gate.
+Then it's off to explore the Namib-Naukluft National park,.
 Today is the day to explore the fabulous, iconic Sossusvlei Dunes, you can even climb them if you have the stamina.
-You can opt to return to the lodge for lunch, or you can arrange for a pack-up so you can stay and explore the park for longer.
-Late in the afternoon return to recharge your batteries, freshen-up and join the other guests for dinner.
+Maybe arrange for arrange for a picnic lunch so you can stay and explore the park for longer.
+Late in the afternoon return to recharge your batteries, freshen-up before dinner.

 Swakopmund & Walvis Bay